 Graduate students, researchers and professionals in environmental science, environmental engineering or related fields like pollution, ecotoxicology, environmental chemistry

-2. Environmental Knowledge Cascade
+Chapter 2: The Environmental Knowledge Cascade

-PART II: Environmental Knowledgebases
+Part II: Environmental Knowledgebases

-PART III: Managing Knowledge
+Part III: Managing Environmental Knowledge Building

 - No. of pages: